Food Film Menu

 - Engage the public in interesting ways to stimulate pride and awareness of the importance of cultural and food diversity and to create better awareness about the importance of food to sustain communities.

 - Develop opportunities for talented film directors to access an international platform, thus sharing their ideas, contents, creativity and work across Europe.

 The Food Film Menu is a collection of short films showcasing footage from awarded and candidate Regions of Gastronomy.
-Every year IGCAT will launch a call for videos under the theme: Food Stories, select 7 videos (one for each category) to showcase and award (1) as Best Food Film Overall.
+Every year IGCAT will launch a call for videos under the theme: Food Stories, select 8 videos (one for each category) to showcase and award 3rd, 2nd and 1st prize (Best Film Overall).